Electromagnetic Inverse Scattering from a Single Transmitter: Experiments

 \subsubsection{Single Transmitter Evaluation}

 Furthermore, we investigate a highly challenging and practically important setting that has been largely underexplored in previous work: performing EISP with a minimal number of transmitters.
-Specifically, we consider the most extreme case — using only a single transmitter.
+Specifically, we consider the most extreme case, using only a single transmitter.
 As shown in the lower part of \cref{tab:result}, our method significantly outperforms all previous approaches across all datasets and noise levels.
-This highlights the strength of our framework, which uses the induced current as a generalizable and transmitter-agnostic task representation.
+This remarkable performance under such constrained conditions underscores the efficacy of our end-to-end training framework, which successfully encodes and leverages rich data priors to achieve state-of-the-art results across diverse domains.
+To better understand this phenomenon, we present qualitative comparisons in \cref{fig:synthetic_0.05noise_N_inc=1} for synthetic data and \cref{fig:IF_N_inc=1} for real-world \ac{ifdata}~\citep{2005InvPr}.
+Traditional methods such as \ac{bp}\citep{belkebir2005superresolution}, \gs\citep{chen2009subspace}, and \tfshort~\citep{chen2009subspace} produce only blurry reconstructions.
+Deep learning-based methods like \bps~\citep{chen2018computational, wei2019deep}, \pn~\citep{liu2022physics}, and \pg~\citep{song2021electromagnetic} tend to “hallucinate” the digit, resulting in wrong shape on the \ac{mnist} dataset. \iishort~\citep{luo2024imaging} fails to capture the fundamental morphology of the scatterer, resulting in structurally inaccurate representations that deviate significantly from the ground truth.
+Among all the methods, only ours can still produce reasonably accurate reconstructions of the relative permittivity under such an extreme condition.